andre-salvati/covid-19/README.md

 * Compare relevant countries with Brazil and its states
 <br/><br/>

-Data Sources: Johns Hopkins University and Brazilian Ministry of Wealthy
+Data Sources: Johns Hopkins University and Brazilian Ministry of Health

 Updated until **May 4, 2020**